The Feast of Tabernacles

 The feast of tabernacles was the last annual Jewish feast (Leviticus 23).
-It was also called the feast of ingathering because the people were to make booths for themselves in which to dwell during the feast (Lev.
-23:33–36; Deut.
-16:13–15; 31:10; John 7:2).
-A holy convocation marked its opening and close.
+It was also called the feast of ingathering because the people were to make booths for themselves in which to dwell during the feast (Leviticus 23:33–36; Deuteronomy 16:13–15; 31:10; John 7:2).
+A holy convocation marked the opening and close of this feast.
 And this eight-day festival started on the 15th of Tishri, which came late in October or in early November.

-This special feast was observed at the end of the agricultural and civil year at the close of the harvest, when the grapes of the vineyard had been gathered and processed and the olives had been harvested.
+The feast of tabernacles was observed at the end of the agricultural and civil year at the close of the harvest, when the grapes of the vineyard had been gathered and processed and the olives had been harvested.
 The wheat harvest had been gathered about four months earlier.

-Such Joyous celebrations attracted people, for they were an important means of exchanging information and an opportunity for relatives and families to connect with each other.
-But most importantly, this feast had a unifying effect on the nation to unite the people together in the knowledge and service of God.
+The joyous celebrations attracted people, for they were an important means of exchanging information and an opportunity for relatives and families to connect with each other.
+But most importantly, this feast had a unifying effect on the nation to unite the people together in the knowledge, worship, and service of God.

 In His service,